Q&A: The Dirty Nil Grow Up and Get Fat

 RY: One thing a lot of people know about you now is that Fat Mike from NOFX is a fan.
 Did his statement on Reddit about hoping to sign The Dirty Nil hold any water?

 Luke: “Umm, I have to be really careful about what I say with this one.
-We have been in contact with him, but there’s the-dirty-nil-2nothing I can really talk about right now.
+We have been in contact with him, but there’s nothing I can really talk about right now.
 It’s still up in the air.
 But, it was a pretty big thing to get a phone call from him that one day.
 To think that people are listening to our band in Southern California, with that kind of fervor, it’s pretty cool.
 In terms of the nature of our relationship, right now we’re friends.”

 RY: For you, does having someone like Fat Mike reach out to you give you any further validation for what you’re doing musically?